20 of the BEST things to do in Rotorua on a family holiday

 7. Walk high in the Redwoods Tree Tops

-The Redwoods Treewalk is a walkway of suspension bridges between Redwood trees over 100 years old.
-The bridges gradually incline from 6 metres to 12 meters above the ground at its peak.
-You can either go on a daytime or nighttime tree walk.
+The Redwoods Treewalk is a walkway of suspension bridges between Redwood trees over 100 years old and up to 75 metres tall.
+The eco-suspended bridges gradually incline from 6 metres to 12 meters above the ground at its peak.
+You can either go on a daytime or night time tree walk.
 The walk is easy and suitable for children, as long as they can walk.

 8. Go for a swim in the hot Kerosene Creek